LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_04_11_AJAX_learning.md

 Facebook uses a lot of asynchronous requests so that the page almost never needs to refresh for users
 to see new content.
 For instance, when a user scrolls down in a business' page, new stories get inserted
 into the page which never needs to refresh to show new content.

+Necessary components for AJAX request:
+url (type: String standing for the URL to which the request is sent
+settings are optional, which are a set of key/value pairs that configure the Ajax request.